 Our GoFiltr Review

 Is the GoFiltr worth it?
-I broke our review into two parts:

 - Our main concern with alkaline water sticks is the fact that they add minerals to every glass of water you drink if you use them daily.
 We would like to see an accurate ppm reading for GoFiltr water.
 There’s a strong chance that the ppm is too high for daily consumption.
 While ppm isn’t an accurate measure of water quality, there’s no reason to overdo your daily mineral intake similar to the way it’s no good to load up on vitamins every day.